neoking89/owlsight/README.md

     - task: Filter Hugging Face models by task.
 When using `search`, the results will be filtered directly by chosen task, Options: None, text-generation, text2text-generation, translation, summarization, image-to-text, automatic-speech-recognition, visual-question-answering, document-question-answering, Type: OptionType.TOGGLE
 - save: Save current configuration as JSON-file
 - load: Load a configuration from a JSON-file
-- clear history: Clear cache and chat history
+- clear history: Clear owlsight cache (directory called '.owlsight') and chat history
 - quit: Exit application

 Here's an example of what the default configuration looks like: